A BusinessDay report shows that Nigeria’s tax income has decreased by 76% over 5 years; from ₦5 trillion in 2012 to ₦1.2 trillion by 2016.

 The process of even finding out what taxes I have to pay is too tedious and time wasting to bother, believe me I’ve tried.

 It is unclear whether to blame the government or the businesses themselves.
-It is expected that before going into business, every business owner should be equipped with knowledge of important things like taxation, but the entrepreneurial clime in Nigeria is not always the norm.
-People start businesses with passion,drive and hunger to succeed sans any real knowledge of how things work.
+Before going into business, every business owner should be equipped with knowledge of important things like taxation, but the entrepreneurial clime in Nigeria is not always the norm.
+People start businesses with passion,drive and hunger to succeed sans any real knowledge of how things actually work.

 In cases like this which is majorly the norm, the onus is on the Federal Inland Revenue Service and other relevant government agencies to strategically amp up sensitization campaigns through relevant channels.

-But it is evident they’re failing woefully at this.
-Mrs. Esther* an account executive said Nigerian tax authorities are more interested in the enforcement and collection process than they are in enlightening the taxpayers.
+But it is clear they’re failing woefully at this.
+Esther a Lagos based account executive says the Nigerian tax authorities are more interested in the enforcement and collection process than they are in enlightening the taxpayers.

-Mr. Emmanuel* is a professional with over a decade of experience in tax consulting and auditing.
-Speaking further on the lackadaisical attitude of the tax authorities he said;
+Emmanuel a professional with over a decade of experience in tax consulting and auditing echoes Esther’s sentiment.
+Speaking further on the lackadaisical attitude of the tax authorities he says;

 Their jobs seem to be centered around chasing down offenders than educating them.
 If I do not know to pay tax, where do I start?